Is WordPress not sending email from your website?

 - Generate email reports

 And the Weekly Email Summary will send you an update every Monday with deliverability statistics.
+This helps you to actively monitor your contact form emails to make sure you’re not missing any.

 Now we’re ready to complete the Setup Wizard and test your email.